awojidetola/cofinfad-financial-dashboard/README.md

 3. Strengthen referral acquisition by testing targeted referral incentives and referral programmes.
 Referral is the second-largest acquisition channel by transaction value ($3.8Tr), suggesting an opportunity to investigate whether existing customers can be encouraged to acquire additional customers through structured referral initiatives.

 4. Protect and strengthen transaction journeys customers already use.
 Results show that transfers dominate customer activity.
 Review support tickets, customer feedback for friction associated with other transaction methods.
-A/B testing of introducing new methods and experiences can be experimented to increase adoption of other transaction types.
+A/B testing of new methods and experiences could be used to evaluate opportunities to increase adoption of other transaction types.
 Additionally, research into how to make transfers even more seamless for customers.

 5. Improve adoption of lower performing products.
 The savings product has a strong adoption at 79%, however the other products have considerably lower adoption.
 Invest barriers to adoption and improve customer experience around them.
 Customer feedback and support ticket data should be used to identify specific friction points before introducing new product features.